The NHS Breast Screening program has a 5 point plan for being Breast Aware and mammography forms part of this plan as point 5.

 What does the NHS provide?

-The NHS provides routine screening via 3 yearly mammograms from age 50-71 and then by request by those over the age of 71.
-In some area’s trials are running that mean you may be called for screening from age 47 to 74.
-Also, sometimes some women are not called immediately on hitting age 50 due to the location of the mobile units.
+The NHS provides routine screening via three-yearly mammograms between the ages of 50-71 and then by request for any woman over the age of 71.
+In some areas, trials are running that mean you may be called for screening between the ages of 47 – 74.
+It’s also helpful to know that sometimes women are not called immediately they hit age 50 due to the location of the mobile units where they live.

 Why do they screen at these ages?

-Below age 40 – the risks of breast cancer are much less and breast tissue is more dense making it difficult to see smaller abnormalities, making it less accurate and increasing the risk of an un-needed intervention.
+Below age 40 the risks of breast cancer are much lower and breast tissue is denser, making it difficult to see smaller abnormalities that might be present, making mammograms less accurate and increasing the risk of an un-needed intervention.

-Women from 40-49 – women at this age group are still considered to have a risk but a smaller one to those that are older.
-The upper age of this group are being trialled in some areas as it has been recognised that some interval cancers can be found.
+Women who are between 40-49 are still considered to have a risk but a smaller one than those who are older.
+The upper end of this group are being trialled in some areas because it has been recognised that some interval cancers can be found in women closer to 50.
 The NHS do not routinely screen this age group unless in a trial area

-The NHS have strict protocols on radiation and this means that if you have been mammogramed elsewhere within 12 months of your appointment, they will be unable to screen you.
+The NHS have strict protocols on radiation exposure.
+This means that if you have had a mammogram elsewhere within 12 months of your appointment, they will be unable to screen you.